Page last updated:

-Many PCF components use credentials to authenticate connections, and PCF installations often have hundreds of active credentials.
+Many Pivotal Platform components use credentials to authenticate connections, and Pivotal Platform installations often have hundreds of active credentials.
 Secure credential management is essential to prevent data and security breaches.

 In Pivotal Cloud Foundry (PCF) v1.11.0, CredHub runs on the BOSH VM, alongside the BOSH Director and UAA.
 Ops Manager v1.11 stores its credentials in CredHub, and users can retrieve them using the CredHub API or the Credentials tab of the BOSH Director tile.
 Tile developers can embed CredHub calls in manifest snippets and PCF apps can retrieve credentials using the CredHub API.

 See Fetching Variable Names and Values for how to fetch variable names and values using the CredHub API.